philmcminn/com1001-code/README.md

 who may prefer to use Codio, opening up various possibilities for incompatibilities and problems.
 Finally, remember that the team project will be marked using Codio – so everything needs to work there out of the box.

+## 2. SSH into Codio from Your Own Machine (Slightly More Endorsed, But Potentially Tricky to Setup)

 The second option may be more preferable – where you SSH into your Codio box from your text editor/IDE on your own machine.
 This gives you the best of both